mtov/engsoftmoderna/en/chapter1.md

 Two commonly used phrases succinctly differentiate verification and validation:

-* **Verification**: Are we correctly implementing the system as per its requirements?
+* **Verification**: Are we correctly implementing the system according with its requirements?
 * **Validation**: Are we implementing the correct system—the one that meets customer or market needs?

 For instance, running a method to check its return of specified